 Global Trade Item Number GTIN

 Global Trade Item Number (GTIN) is an identifier intended for trade items.
-These identifiers are used to look up item or merchandise information within a data source, repository or databases, most often by entering the number through scanning a barcode.
-The individuality and universality of the GTIN identifier is useful in determining which product in one database corresponds to another product in another database, especially across inter-organizational boundaries.
+These identifiers are used to look up item or merchandise information within a data source, repository, or databases, often by entering the number by scanning a barcode.
+The individuality and universality of the GTIN identifier are useful in determining which product in one database corresponds to another product in another database, especially across inter-organizational boundaries.

 All books and magazine publications sold internationally have GTIN-13 barcodes.
-The book barcodes are either constructed by prefixing the old ISBN 10 digit number with 978, and then recalculating the last check digit, or more recently using a GTIN issued as a full thirteen digits starting with 978.
+The book barcodes are either constructed by prefixing the old ISBN 10 digit number with 978 and then recalculating the last check digit.
+More recently, using a GTIN issued as a full thirteen digits starting with 978.

 Each sort of trade item is given its own GTIN – using this, products or services may be priced, ordered, sold or invoiced at any point in the manufacturing and supply chain.
 This includes individual trade items as well as all of their different packaging configurations.

 The term Global Trade Item Number (GTIN) defines a family of GS1 / EAN / UCC international data arrangements that employ 14 digits and can be encrypted into various types of data carriers or barcodes.
 At the moment, GTINs are used only within bar codes, but they could also easily be used in other many data carriers, including radio frequency identification.